Project Partner: Henry W. Coe State Park

 Beginning in 1865 as a warm mineral water resort with hunting, fishing, hiking, and horseback activities for guests, Gilroy Hot Springs was a very popular destination spot for movers-and-shakers with time and money.
 Imagine a 3-hour train ride from San Francisco to Gilroy, an overnight stay in town, then a 3-hour horse and buggy ride up 12 miles of dirt trails to reach the place.
 This isn't a quick day trip; most guests stayed one or two weeks, at least.

 The large resort was built by early settlers in the region, with a boom during the 1920s, affected by the development of the automobile.
 It was a popular site for dancing, poker, and socials.
-After a decline, the resort was bought in 1938 by a Japanese capitalist, who built a shrine and teahouse on the site, turning it into a Japanese gardens and hot spring.
-It became a popular destination for Japanese internees after World War II, was run as a private resort into the 1980s, and was finally purchased by the California Department of Parks and Recreation in 2003.
+After a decline, the resort was bought in 1938 by a Japanese capitalist who built a shrine and teahouse on the site, turning it into a Japanese gardens and hot spring.
+It became a popular destination for Japanese internees after World War II and was run as a private resort into the 1980s.
+It was finally purchased by the California Department of Parks and Recreation in 2003.

 Gilroy Yamato Hot Springs was designated a California Historic Landmark 20 years ago.
 Guided tours are available and the site is now a popular picnicking and family area.
 Cabin restorations on the site began in 2011 and volunteers are encouraged to participate in regular opportunities to restore the resort to its former glory.

-Volunteers restored the Ohio and Pennsylvania cabins on the site.
+Volunteers worked with HistoriCorps field staff to learn new skills in restoring the Ohio and Pennsylvania cabins on the site.
 Scope of work for each involved:

 - Assembling scaffolding and roof anchors

 Gilroy, 13.5 miles